 Only one entrant per mailing address, per giveaway.
-If you have won the same prize on another blog, you are not eligible to win it again.
+If you have won a prize from our sponsor Propeller / FlyBy Promotions in the last 30 days, you are not eligible to win.
+Or if you have won the same prize on another blog, you are not eligible to win it again.
 Winner is subject to eligibility verification.”

-One lucky reader will receive a copy of The Marriage You’ve Always Wanted.
-Giveaway ends Friday, February 28th.
-(Giveaway open to US and Canada ONLY.
+One lucky reader will win a copy of the book Small Talk.
+Giveaway ends Sunday, December 7th.
+(Giveaway open to US residents ONLY.
 If you have been a winner of one of our giveaways in the last 30 days, you are not eligible for this giveaway.)
-We’re trying out a different way to do our giveaways, and keeping all review products, etc. on this site.
-Let us know if you have any questions.

 Children’s Menu [n]